Simple Supper Friday: Destructed Pesto Meatza

 - Dash of red pepper flakes

-- 1 head of kale, chopped
+- 1 head of kale, chopped and steamed

 Directions:

 - After a minute or two, add the mushrooms and zucchini to cook with the browning meat.
-Add sea salt and pepper to taste.
+Add sea salt and pepper, to taste.

 - Once the meat is browned, add the chopped tomatoes.
 I also added several sliced cherry tomatoes that I needed to use up.
 Stir well.